-Michael Brown is a real estate lawyer at Merovitz Potechin LLP and also serves on the board of directors of a local conservation authority.
 If you have any further questions about flood damages or real property insurance claims please contact Merovitz Potechin LLP.

 The content on this website is for information purposes only and is not legal advice, which cannot be given without knowing the facts of a specific situation.
 You should never disregard professional legal advice or delay in seeking legal advice because of something you have read on this website.
 The use of the website does not establish a solicitor and client relationship.
 If you would like to discuss your specific legal needs with us, please contact our office at 613-563-7544 and one of our lawyers will be happy to assist you.